House finch: Threats

 The house finch may be infected by several parasites including Plasmodium relictum and Mycoplasma gallisepticum, which caused the population of house finches in eastern North America to crash during the 1990s.
+As of 2026, house finch populations in the eastern United States have seen significant growth, while many populations in the west have declined in many areas.

 The mite Pellonyssus reedi is often found on house finch nestlings, particularly for nests later in the season.

 The brown-headed cowbird, a brood parasite, will lay its eggs in house finch nests, although the diet house finches feed their young is inadequate for the young cowbirds, which rarely survive.

-In 2012, house finches positive for West Nile virus were found in northwestern Riverside County, CA.
+In 2012, house finches positive for West Nile virus were found in northwestern Riverside County, California.

 Status

 The house finch is assessed as "Least Concern" on the IUCN Red List due to its extensive range, increasing population trend, and large population size, none of which approach Vulnerable thresholds.
 North American data indicate a substantial and statistically significant population increase (82.9% over 40 years, or 16.3% per decade) based on Breeding Bird Survey and Christmas Bird Count data.